• Nutrition

 Most Interactive Exercise Bike: Peloton Bike

-Peloton BikePeloton is an immersive indoor cycling bike known for its live and on-demand classes, streamed through a mounted touchscreen.
-Ideal for the competitive type, Peloton features a worldwide leaderboard, where you can track your progress and compare yourself to other riders.
+Peloton bike is an immersive exercise bike known for its live and on-demand classes, streamed through a mounted touchscreen.
+The Peloton bike is ideal for the competitive type, which features a worldwide leaderboard where you can track your progress and compare yourself to other riders.

-In addition to purchasing the Peloton bike, owners are also required to sign up for a monthly All-Access membership, which grants users unlimited access to live classes with instructors and a library of on-demand classes, ranging from 5 to 90 minutes.
-Other perks include access to training programs, challenges, and special event programming, all on its adjustable sweat-proof 21.5-inch HD touchscreen.
-Plus, riders can tap into their in-workout metrics including power, cadence, resistance, and heart rate, and can be paired with a heart rate monitor.
+Other Peloton bike perks include access to training programs, challenges, and special event programming, all on its adjustable sweat-proof 21.5-inch HD touchscreen.
+Riders can tap into their Peloton bike in-workout metrics, including power, cadence, resistance, and heart rate, and can be paired with a heart rate monitor.

 Most Advanced Exercise Bike: MYX

-MyxThe MYX is a high-grade bike used in cycling studios and gyms, making it durable and approachable for just about anyone.
-In fact, it’s the only professional-quality bike offered for at-home use.
+The MYX is a high-grade exercise bike used in cycling studios and gyms, making it durable and approachable for just about anyone.
+It’s the only professional-quality bike offered for at-home use.

 Best Exercise Bike for Riders with Pain: NordicTrack Commercial VR21

-Commercial VR21The Commercial VR21 is a recumbent bike built for comfort and versatility.
+The Commercial VR21 is a recumbent bike built for comfort and versatility.
 It’s perfect for the person who wants a traditional recumbent bike but with the smart-tech features often seen on cycling models.

-The Commercial VR21’s oversized lumbar-support seat takes the pressure off of joints, and the EasyGlide™ seat adjusts with zero hassle.
+The Commercial VR21’s oversized lumbar-support seat takes the pressure off joints, and the EasyGlide™ seat adjusts with zero hassle.
 Adjustable straps and extra-wide ergonomic pedals ensure a stable ride, and the StepThru™ design makes hopping on and off a breeze.

 Its 32 onboard workouts and 25 resistance levels provide easy to intense exercise options.
 A 20-pound inertia-enhanced flywheel lets riders easily control their effort.